 It’s easy to see why people say dogs are man’s best friend, but they can also completely transform family dynamics.
 If you’ve ever had a dog, you know that each member of your family develops their own special relationship with the pet and in return receives unconditional love.
 Many of us probably consider them additional members of our families.

-Dogs have a way of lightening the mood with their antics.
-Kids learn responsibility, through feeding, walking, and helping to care for them.
-Those that are skilled watchdogs create an extra layer of security to make you feel safer at home.
+Dogs have a way of lightening the mood with their antics and presence.
+Often, they are simply great company.
+But also, kids learn responsibility through feeding, walking, and helping to care for them, and skilled watch dogs even create an extra layer of security to make you feel safer at home.

 Here are the 16 best breeds to welcome into your home and make a part of the family.

 You also may like: Most popular dog breeds that don't shed

 The massive mane on a Bergamasco sheepdog is a marvel.
 These dogs are chill, ideal for kids, and low-maintenance.
 Don’t look for these sociable canines to start fights with others on the trail, but they are smart enough to protect you when needed.
 The good news, too, is that you only have to bathe them one to three times a year, according to the Bergamasco Sheepdog Club of America.